airbus-seclab/bincat/doc/tutorial.md

 3. From the **IDA View-A** view, go to address `0x93B` using the **g** shortcut
 4. Focus the **BinCAT Configuration** pane
-5. Click `<-- Current` to define the start address
+5. Ensure that the Start Address is set to `0x93B`, at the bottom of the panel
 6. Ensure that the **Current config** dropdown is set to **(new)**
 7. Check the **Save configuration to IDB** option
 8. Click the **Edit...** button